diezfx/transformation-framework/ansible.md

 # ansible
 Ansible is only used for software components

-It requires always from the host:
+At the moment it always requires from the host :
 - hostname
 - priv_key_path

 ##transformation
+`io/github/edmm/plugins/multi/AnsibleVisitor.java`
 when the component is visited a play is created.
-This should be more or less the same as the plugin.
-One difference is that runtime vars are recognized as well and added in a new runtimeEnv category.
+This is the same as the ansible plugin One difference is that runtime vars are recognized as well and added in a new runtimeEnv category.
+And the host is added dynamically(could be changed to a hosts file)

 ## orchestration
+`io/github/edmm/plugins/multi/orchestration/AnsibleOrchestratorVisitor.java`
-The runtime vars are made available through the a json.
+The runtime vars are made available through a json.
 That is named `<component>.json`.
 Then the playbook is executed.
 At the moment no new variables can be computed by the examples, so a `<component>-output.json` is not necessary, but could be added without problems.

+## future
+- add output handling